hhru/FigmaGen/README.md

 This token could be created in a few simple steps:
 1. Open [account settings]((https://www.figma.com/settings)) in Figma.
 2. Press "Create a new personal access token" button in the "Personal Access Tokens" section.
-3. Enter a description for the token (for instance, "Fugen").
+3. Enter a description for the token (for instance, "FigmaGen").
 4. Copy the created token to the clipboard.

 ![](Docs/AccessToken.png)